danielcba/abuseip-to-csv/README-EN.md

 # IP Checker with AbuseIPDB

-This project uses the [AbuseIPDB API](https://www.abuseipdb.com) to query information about suspicious IP addresses and log the number of abuse reports associated with each IP in a CSV file.
+This Python script uses the [AbuseIPDB API](https://www.abuseipdb.com) to query information about suspicious IP addresses and log the number of abuse reports associated with each IP in a CSV file.

 ## Description